Grassmannians and conformal structure on absolutes

-The case of $d>1$ deals with a `degenerate' part of the absolute in the grassmannian.
+The case $d>1$ deals with a `degenerate' part of the absolute of the grassmannian.
 The bundle $\pi_d:\Gr_\Bbb K^d(k,V)\to\Gr_\Bbb K^d(d,V)$ is no longer the grassmannization of the tangent bundle of $\Gr_\Bbb K^d(d,V)$ (considering, say, the real case).
 Nevertheless, the bundle indicates a distinguished distribution whose geometric nature would be interesting to dwell on.

+The fact that $\pi_d^{-1}(q)=\Gr_\Bbb K^0(k-d,V_q)$, where $V_q:=q^\perp/q$ is taken with its natural induced nondegenerate hermitian form, means that the fibres of the bundle (2.2) are naturally equipped with the geometric structure consisting of observations and of the product (this structure on the nondegenerate part of a grassmannian was discussed in the introduction).

+Observations and the product on the fibre $\pi_d^{-1}(q)$ can be explicitly described as follows.
+By Remark~2.1,